solid/webid-profile/notes/typeIndex.md

 ## Working with the Type Index Registry

-### Changing from Listed to Unlisted or vice-versa
+### Changing from Public to Private or vice-versa

-Changing the status of a registration from a Listed index to an Unlisted or vice-versa involves *removing* that registration (typically via a SPARQL-based HTTP PATCH) from the one and *adding* it (also via a PATCH) to the other.
+Changing the status of a registration from a Public index to an Private or vice-versa involves *removing* that registration (typically via a SPARQL-based HTTP PATCH) from the one and *adding* it (also via a PATCH) to the other.

 ## Reference